SDRplay/RSPTCPServer/README.md

 # rsp_tcp

 This is a fork of the original rsp_tcp by F4FHH Nicolas with extensions to support all current RSP devices.
+Use the extended mode to access the full bit rate of the RSP and all of the RSP specific controls.
+By default the server supports the RTL TCP protocol.

 (c)2018 F4FHH Nicolas (f4fhh@ducor.fr).
 Licensed under the GNU GPL V3